jomjol/AI-on-the-edge-device-docs/docs/Frequent-Reboots.md

 ###### CNN model file not available / corrupt

-Additionally for operation CNN model files on SD card are mandatory.
+Additionally for operation CNN model files on SD card are mandatory, one CNN model file for analog counter and for for digit numbers each.

-* `/config/XXXXX.tflite` (one CNN model file for analog counter and for for digit numbers each, where XXXXX is the file name, that is written in the `config.ini`)
+* `/config/XXXXX.tflite` (XXXXX is the file name, that is written in the `config.ini`)

 If the files which are configured in `config.ini` are not present or corrupt, the process is going to be interrupted (or at worst case a device crash occurs).
 Please check logs files to have an indicator for the root cause.